James Dolan (rancher): Lincoln County War

 On February 18, 1878, Tunstall was shot and killed, officially while resisting arrest, by Deputies Jesse Evans, William Morton, Tom Hill and Frank Baker.
-This sparked what would become known as the Lincoln County War, one of the most famous range wars.
+This led to what would become known as the Lincoln County War, one of the most famous range wars.

 Although Dolan was suspected of ordering the killing, Sheriff Brady did nothing.

-Alex McSween then took command of the Regulators which included the primary protagonists of Tunstall, who were deputized to capture and bring in Evans, Morton, Baker and Hill.
-William Morton and Frank Baker were captured on March 6 by the Regulators, who on March 9, 1878, executed them both when the group was surprised by Dolan-Murphy cowboys, along with fellow Regulator William McCloskey, who was suspected to have betrayed the Regulators and of being on Dolan's payroll.
+Alex McSween then took command of the Regulators, which included the primary protagonists of Tunstall, who were deputized to capture and bring in Evans, Morton, Baker and Hill.
+William Morton and Frank Baker were captured on March 6 by the Regulators, who on March 9, 1878, executed them both when the group was surprised by Dolan-Murphy cowboys, along with fellow Regulator William McCloskey, who was suspected of having betrayed the Regulators and of being on Dolan's payroll.
 That same day Evans and Hill attempted to disperse sheep on a local farm, and Hill was killed by the sheep farmer, while Evans was wounded.

 During that period, Dolan offered a $1000 reward for anyone who would kill Alexander McSween.

 On April 1, 1878, the Regulators ambushed and murdered Sheriff Brady and Deputy George W. Hindman.
 According to Robert Marshall Utley, the murder of Sheriff Brady was ordered by Alexander McSween, who had learned that the Sheriff was carrying an arrest warrant for him.
 As Sheriff Brady and Deputy Hindman lay dead, Regulator Billy the Kid ran from the place of ambush in order to remove the arrest warrant from the Sheriff's pocket.
 Instead, the Kid was driven back and wounded by the gunfire of one of Sheriff Brady's Deputies.

 Several killings followed, committed by both the Regulators and the gunmen hired by Dolan, who were often led by Jesse Evans.
 John Copeland was appointed to replace Brady, but when he refused to side with either faction, preferring to remain neutral and deal with both sides accordingly, he was dismissed and replaced by George Peppin, who was plainly on the side of the Murphy-Dolan faction.
 The range war lasted through July, 1878, culminating in the Battle of Lincoln.